Hyperparameter optimization

 Creates data loaders per trial with suggested batch size

-Handles architecture errors gracefully
+Handles dimension collapse errors gracefully (returns 0.0 score)

 Supports MedianPruner for early stopping